joshualawrencemorgan/solitaire-web/README.md

 This enhanced version of the web-based solitaire game demonstrates an understanding of secure coding practices, user input validation, and error handling.
 By following established coding standards and implementing security measures, the application provides a more robust and secure user experience.

 ### Submission
 The complete source code is included in this repository.
-Additions made for the Secure Programming assignment were prepended with a comment including an explanation as well as the string `CS6387`.
+Additions made for the Secure Programming assignment were prepended with a comment including an explanation as well as the string `CS6387` though an example of each type of change was presented in this document.

 ---